-- Drilling Acquisition System (DAS) capable of streaming live drilling parameter data for remote viewing applications, including printable graphed data logs
+- Drilling Acquisition Services (DAS) capable of streaming live drilling parameter data for remote viewing applications, including printable graphed data logs

 As lateral lengths surpass 6,500 feet, snubbing has advantages over the use of coiled tubing, such as weight on bit (WOB), debris management issues, and longer plug times typically associated with coil.

 DWS snubbing units have the ability to rotate which results in more efficient, well-cleaning capabilities.
 In addition, they can pull up to 285,000 pounds and push 142,000 pounds, greatly reducing the likelihood of becoming stuck.
 These units drill out, run tubing and set the packer all in one rig up and have the ability to run tapered strings ranging from 1.9 to 5.5 inches.

 Other snubbing advantages include fast trip speeds of approximately 60 joints per hour; single-pick rig overs with primary BOPs; average of 25 to 30 plugs per day; higher flow rates/AVs; and the stick pipe is able to achieve greater ROPs past 6,500 feet.

 “Throughout 2017, DWS will have the ability to provide its customers with jointed tubing, well-modeling capabilities to help in the planning processes for future long lateral completion programs,” said Matt Tourigny, Technical Sales Manager at DWS.
 “These 285K snubbing units have very compact footprints which are capable of mobilizing to small wellsite pads and have the ability to obtain road permits in any areas of the basin.